iref-use/ps4-remote-pkg-sender/README.md

 ## Troubleshooting
 Your PS4 and PC have to be on the same Network.
 If you have connection issues, check your Router or Firewall.
+If you get Playstation not available error, check RPI on PS4 and restart it.

 If you think there is an issue, please report it.

 ## Credits